 Teenagers affected by this condition generally display maladaptive behaviors borne out of an overall coldness and disregard for the well-being of others.
 These behaviors typically go against the grain in terms of accepted societal norms where teens may manipulate, violate and/or exploit the rights of others.

 Not sure if your insurance will help cover your treatment costs?
-Call our helpline at 800-598-5053 for more information.
+Call our helpline at 800-598-5053 (Who Answers?) for more information.

 Teenagers showing antisocial personality disorder traits tend to have a cruel streak.
 Teens may appear arrogant and have a low tolerance for frustration.
 Poor impulse control is also common.
 In cases where a teenager wants something, he or she can display chameleon-like qualities in terms being incredibly charming and pleasant for the purpose of getting what he or she wants.